-Help us NOW by writing to Scott Pruitt, the incoming head of the Environmental Protection Agency, asking him to commit to our international pledge to cut carbon dioxide emissions in order to mitigate the effects of climate change and save coral reefs.
+Help us NOW by writing to the head of the Environmental Protection Agency, asking for a commitment to our international pledge to cut carbon dioxide emissions in order to mitigate the effects of climate change and save coral reefs.

 Nearly half marine population lost in last 40 years Jennifer Gray - http://www.cnn.com/2015/09/17/world/oceans-report/index.html